 You can choose to either start with a blank canvas or by uploading your first video layer.
 With Kapwing, you can import videos directly from YouTube by pasting the URL, upload files from your device, or search for images with the "Images" tool.

 In Kapwing, each multi-media clip that you upload is represented as a layer.
 Layers can be duplicated, deleted, and rearranged.
-See all of the layers you have in the side panel of the editor.
+See all of the layers you have by clicking "Layers" in the left sidebar.

-To re-order the layers in the Kapwing Studio, select the layer you want to reorder and use the "move back" and "move forward" buttons to change the ordering.
-When you select a layer, Move a layer forward to bring it up to the top of the design.
+To re-order the layers in the Kapwing Studio, select the layer you want to reorder and use the "Forward" and "Backward" buttons to change the ordering.
+Move a layer forward to bring it up to the top of the design.
 Move a layer backward to move to behind other layers.

-Use the drag-and-drop sliders to move and resize each layer and arrange your design.
+Drag the blue circles sliders to move and resize each layer and arrange your design.
 With the "Fill" and "Lock Ratio" buttons, any layer can be free-form resized or can be locked to its original aspect ratio.
 Kapwing also has tools to add lines, shapes, images, and music as overlays on your video layers.

 With media layers, creators can add multiple videos, images, text boxes, shapes, and GIFs to one canvas.
 Set layers on top of and next to each other with overlays and overlapping edges.
 Kapwing's Collage Maker is one of the most popular picture and video collage makers on the internet.

 Creators may want to add a visual overlay - like a title or infographic - that shows during part of the video.
 With Kapwing, it's easy to make the layer appear and disappear when you want it to.
-Use the Timeline button to open a view of all the layers in a scene.
+Just drag and drop the ends of the layer in the timeline to control how long it appears.
+Add more effects using the "Animate" tab in the right sidebar.

 Reusing Video Layers with Saved Templates